 When you start accumulating sets of pliers, you will find the need to organize them in the drawer, toolbox, or workspace.
 Otherwise, if you continue to shove them into the shelf or tool anyhow, they will occupy more space than is available.
 And before you know it, half of your tools will not have a space in the storage box or shelf.

-So how do you organize pliers?
+So, how do you organize pliers?

-1. Organizing pliers save storage space
+1. Save storage space

 Pliers organization helps to optimize the available storage space so that more tools can fit.
-It is the main reason for arranging pliers because they can take much space if stored anyhow.
+It is the main reason for arranging pliers because they can take up much space if stored anyhow.

-2. Organizing pliers eliminates clutter
+2. Eliminate clutter